joeljins/SysProg-Class/assignments/3-ShellP1/questions.md

 - How should our custom shell handle errors from commands that fail?
 Consider cases where a command outputs both STDOUT and STDERR.
 Should we provide a way to merge them, and if so, how?

     > We should provide a way to merge them, so that it could be easier to see the cause of the errors.
 Both STDOUT and STDERR could be redirected to a file that contains the STDOUT and the STDERR that comes along with it.
+We can also display both streams to the console.